maltrak007/Gonzalo-Linan-Portfolio/README.md

 [<img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/367db763-43b3-4e24-adb2-5939e429f503" />](https://steamcommunity.com/id/ItsGonso/)

 🚀 About Me
 I am a dedicated Gameplay Programmer and Designer with a Master’s Degree in Videogame Programming from U-TAD University and a Master's Degree in Unity.
-My goal is to create memorable unique player experiences that can redifine the games as we know now.
+My goal is to create memorable, unique player experiences that redifine the games as we know it.

 🗝️Key Skills:

 Soft Skills: High Efficiency, Collaborative Communication, Enthusiastic Problem Solver.

-Engines: Unreal Engine 5 (Primary), Unity.
+Engines: Unreal Engine 5, Unity.

 🗣️Languages: C++, C#, Java.